powertab/powertabeditor/README.md

 ### Developers
 #### Getting the code:

+If you're using [GitHub for Windows](https://windows.github.com/), just use the "Clone in Desktop" button.

-Use `git clone --recursive` to initialize submodules in the `external` folder:
+Otherwise, make sure to use `git clone --recursive` to initialize submodules in the `external` folder:

 `git clone --recursive git://github.com/powertab/powertabeditor.git`

-If you've already cloned the repository, run `git submodule init && git submodule update`.
+If you've already cloned the repository, you can run `git submodule init && git submodule update`.

 #### Dependencies:
 * [CMake](http://www.cmake.org/) >= 2.8.9